 Information and guidance your organisation needs about regulatory requirements.

-Charities are regulated not just by the Charity Commission and the newly formed Fundraising Regulator, but potentially a number of other bodies including the CQC, Ofsted and the Homes and Communities Agency.
-Many of these regulators charge a levy to those they regulate to part-fund the regulation, and the Charity Commission previously announced plans to consult on adopting a similar model, but this proposal has been on hold for a significant period of time.
+Charities are regulated not just by the Charity Commission and the newly formed Fundraising Regulator, but potentially by a number of other bodies including the CQC, and Ofsted.
+Many of these regulators charge a levy to those they regulate to part-fund the regulation, but the Charity Commission does not.
+In the past proposed consultations with the sector on how a levy for charities could work have been announced, but as yet this change has not been put in place.

 Good regulation is enabling, inclusive and transparent.
 Strong regulators balance enforcement and support functions and their leadership teams include people with voluntary sector expertise.
 Regulation should give civil society leaders the tools and information they need to run effective organisations.